suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 ## Simple Callflow

-Below is a simple callflow that shows the message exchange between, Alice (the producer) , Bob (the consumer) and Relay.
+Below is a simple callflow that shows the message exchange between, Alice (the producer), Bob (the consumer) and Relay.
 The MOQT protocol exchange starts with Alice sending MOQT Announce message with TrackNamespace under which she is going to publish media tracks.
 Then Bob issues a MOQT Subscribe message to the relay for a FullTrackName (identified  by its TrackNamespace and TrackName) expressing his interest to receive media.
-Relay makes downstream subscription to Alice since the track namespace in the subscription matches the track namespace in the announcement from Alice.
+Relay makes upstream subscription to Alice since the track namespace in the subscription matches the track namespace in the announcement from Alice.
 This is followed by Alice publishing media over the requested track, which is eventually forwarded to Bob via the Relay.